freesurfacemodules/Jacquard/STATUS.md

    - Delay-free cycles are rejected at connection time, but we still need inline guidance (highlighting offending ports/nodes) to help users resolve the loop quickly.

 2. **Patch Settings**
-   - Sample rate, block size, and oversampling remain fixed defaults.
+   - Editing sample rate, block size, or oversampling forces a full recompilation and restarts audio.
-   - Expose editable patch settings and propagate changes through the compilation/runtime path without reloading the page.
+   - Streamline the workflow so small changes cross-fade or schedule seamlessly without interrupting playback.

 3. **Worklet Parameter Channel**
    - Parameter updates currently post messages per event.
 We still need the planned SharedArrayBuffer ring for higher-rate automation and eventual scheduling.